amarc27/boileroom/README.md

 # boileroom
-Simple, updated and stable boilerplates
+Simple, updated and stable boilerplates for everyone